jarekstrzele/obsidian_notes/P Y T H O N/GUI/Firebase full course.md

 # Authentication
 [[#Index]]
 It means: mange users
-Goto FireBae Project overview > Build and Authentication > Get Started and chose the sign-in method
+Goto FireBase Project overview > Build and Authentication > Get Started and chose the sign-in method

 ### login or sign up
 ```python